 This means that we rarely ever use and wear the other 80%… and we probably wouldn’t miss it all that much.
 But don’t worry, I’m not going to persuade you to purge it all. 🙂

 I know in my own life, I often wear my favorite few articles of clothing on a very regular basis while so many other items go unworn month after month.

 I often use the same kitchen utensils and small appliances while so many others simply take up space in my drawers and cabinets.

-Nora plays with the same favorite toys almost every day while all the other toys sit around waiting for her to get bored.
+The kids play with their same favorite toys and request their same favorite books almost every day, while all the other toys and books sit around waiting for the kids to get bored and try something new.

 Even when it comes to meal planning, I often end up planning the same few meals that we all love over and over again

 I don’t necessarily think there’s anything wrong with this — it’s normal to have favorite outfits, favorite movies, favorite toys, favorite books, and favorites foods.

 However, I do think there is A LOT we can learn by taking a closer look at the 20% of things we regularly use — and then utilize that information to help us declutter and simplify our lives.

 Let me give a few examples from my own life:

 I really don’t enjoy shopping so I don’t have a massive amount of clothing — but even still, I find that I end up wearing the same handful of shirts and pants over and over again.
 And based on my experiences working with clients who DO love shopping, I can attest to the fact that although they often have a lot more clothing than I do, they almost always have specific items (around 20% of their wardrobe) that they wear on a much more regular basis.